imoon2003/matchcast-world-cup-dashboard/README.md

 ## Ownership & Disclaimer

 MatchCast is an independent portfolio project built by Iman Ahmed.
-It is not affiliated with FIFA, NBCUniversal, or any official World Cup organization.
+It is not affiliated with FIFA or any official World Cup organization.
 All event and match references are used for educational and demonstration purposes.